Aswinsaipalakonda/clientura-elegance-landing/README.md

 **Use your preferred IDE**

-The only requirement is VS Code and bash
+The only requirement is VS Code and bash terminal.

 Follow these steps: